Bimbo-Blessing/Bimbo-Blessing/README.md

 - 👀 I’m interested in analysis
 - 🌱 I’m currently learning data analysis in LITA powered by Incubatorhub
 - 💞️ Tools used: Ms Excel, SQL, and PowerBI
-- I am also a certified communicator from D'lor Academy
+- I am also a certified communicator from @D'lor Academy
 - 📫 How to reach me: Email- primeconsult01@gmail.com
 - LinkedIn : https:www.linkedin.com/in/prime-consult-b10546325
 - 😄 Pronouns: ...